mnruecke/WOTAN/README.md

 - **x** Sets the trigger channel as an output (default)
 - **y** Sets the trigger channel as an input (not advisable since there is at least *10ns* trigger jitter)

+- **1**-**4** Routes the output of channel 1-4 directly to the ADC internally, so the device can be tested with the PSoC only without exteral hardware.

+- **5** ADC is not connected internally so an external source can be used (default mode)